 Potential users must then join Freecycle.org and request to be a member of a group.
 Login is required to browse and request to join a town, so you’ll have to create a free profile in order to use Freecycle.org.

-You can choose to look for free items by using the search bar near the top of the Freecycle.org home page.
+You can look for free items by using the search bar near the top of the Freecycle.org home page.

 However, searching in this manner returns limited results.
-You’ll want to create a profile and join a group for maximum opportunities, both as a giver and as a receiver of free items.
+You’ll want to create a profile and join a group for maximum opportunities as a giver and receiver of free items.

 Bookoo is another online yard sale site that focuses on connecting you with people in your community.
-The site was made specifically for yard sale fans, by yard sale fans.
+The site was made specifically for yard sale fans.

-Bookoo was started by two brothers with a lot of kids and a need for frugality when it came to making money work.
+Bookoo was started by two brothers with many kids and a need for frugality when it came to making money work.
 (Read the “About” page–it’ll make you smile.)

 Posting on the site takes less than a minute, and the site is very easy to use.

 There are no fees whatsoever for using Bookoo.
-You simply go to the site’s home page and enter your city name, zip name, or country name.
+You simply go to the site’s home page and enter your city, zip, or country.